German-speaking Representations in Peru

 Which office helps with passport loss in Peru?

 The respective embassy of the home country is responsible.
-For Germany, Austria, and Switzerland, corresponding structures are available in Lima.
-An emergency number is separately published by several offices.
+In the case of Germany, Austria, and Switzerland, there are corresponding structures in Lima.
+An emergency number is published separately by several offices.

 What are the tasks of the EU Delegation in Lima?

-A focus is on representing the EU to Peru, political dialogue, programs, and cooperation.
-National passport and visa matters are generally the responsibility of the member states and their consular offices.
+A key focus is on representing the EU to Peru, political dialogue, programs, and cooperation.
+National passport and visa matters are generally handled by the Member States and their consular offices.

 What assistance is available to EU citizens without their own embassy on site?

-EU law provides for assistance to unrepresented EU citizens by the embassy or consulate of another EU member state under the same conditions.
-The regulation primarily aims at consular emergency assistance.
+EU law provides for assistance to unrepresented EU citizens by the embassy or consulate of another EU Member State under the same conditions.
+This regulation primarily aims at emergency consular assistance.

 No. According to official information, the Austrian Embassy in Lima covers both Peru and Bolivia.